Electrical energy in Kosovo: Hydro

+As of 2021, hydroelectric power also played a significant role in the electricity mix, accounting for approximately 8.4% of the total installed capacity.

 Wind

-There are currently two completed wind farms (Bajgora Wind Park and Kitka Wind Farm) with a combined installed capacity of 137.4 MW.
+There are currently two completed wind farms (Bajgora Wind Farm and Kitka Wind Farm) with a combined installed capacity of 135 MW.
 There are also several proposed projects waiting for approval and another approved 100 MW wind farm in Vushtrri.

-Kitka Wind Power Plant is the first wind plant in Kosovo with 9 General Electric 3.6 MW turbines and it has a installed capacity of 32.4 MW.
+Kitka Wind Farm is the first wind plant in Kosovo with 9 General Electric 3.6 MW turbines and it has a installed capacity of 32.4 MW.

-The 105 MW wind farm in Bajgora is the largest in Kosovo so far.
+The 102.6 MW wind farm in Bajgora is the largest in Kosovo so far.
 The wind farm consists of 27 turbines supplied by General Electric.
 Its total annual output is estimated at 320 GWh, while the system is designed to be operated for at least 25 years.
-The project was developed by SoWi Kosovo, a joint venture between Israeli renewable energy company Enlight and its German and Kosovar partners.
+The project was developed by SoWi Kosovo, a joint venture between Kosovar, German and Israeli partners.

+By 2021, Kosovo had commissioned wind generator units totaling 137 MW, which constituted 9% of the country's installed capacity.